TheoSoko/Z-API/README.md

 - A social media platform
 - A tool to search for news from the entire world.

 The environment mainly consists of Node, TypeScript, Hapi, Knex.

 This project is the main building block of the Zemus backend application, and is deployed on a cloud instance, running on Debian.

+The engine we used for web crawling, indexing, and search is an open source software called [OpenSearchServer](https://github.com/jaeksoft/opensearchserver).
+It is implemented as an independant service with its own API.

 ## Tech Stack